WildMeOrg/wildbook-ia/README.rst

 .. image:: https://i.imgur.com/t0LQZot.png

-Once you have annotations, you can click one and press "q" to search for
+Once you have annotations, you can click one and press "q" to query for matches in the database of other annotations:
-matches:

 .. image:: https://i.imgur.com/B0ilafa.png